The Global Government Summit 2020 will feature public sector leaders from the world’s governments.

 Secretary of State, Government Office, Estonia

-Prior to being appointed Secretary of State in December 2018, Mr Peterkop was Director General of the Estonian Information System Authority – which is responsible for Estonia’s core e-government systems and cyber security.
-He was previously Deputy Secretary-General for Legal and Administrative Affairs of the Ministry of Defence.
+Prior to being appointed Secretary of State, Taimar was Director General of the Estonian Information System Authority (government agency responsible for core e-government systems and cyber security of Estonia).
+Before that, he was the Deputy Secretary General for Legal and Administrative Affairs of the Ministry of Defence.

-During 2000–2001, he worked as a lawyer at the Government Office.
-And from 2001–2008 he served at the Ministry of Defence – first as Head of the Office of International Law in the Legal Department, and latterly as Head of the Operations and Crisis Management Department.
-During 2008–2010, Mr Peterkop served as Defence Counsellor at the Estonian Embassy in Washington, D.C.
+During the period 2000–2001, Peterkop worked as a lawyer at the Government Office and from 2001–2008, at the Ministry of Defence, the first four years of which was spent in the Legal Department as Head of the Office of International Law, and the last three years as Head of the Operations and Crisis Management Department.
+During the period 2008–2010, Peterkop served as Defence Counsellor at the Estonian Embassy in Washington, D.C.

-He is a graduate of the University of Tartu School of Law and the United States Army War College, and holds a Master’s degree in Strategic Management.
+Taimar Peterkop is a graduate of the University of Tartu School of Law and the United States Army War College, and holds a Master’s level degree in Strategic Management.

 Secretary-general, Ministry of General Affairs (Prime Minister & Cabinet Office), Netherlands